Category Archives: 1955 Films

 Speaking of the supporting cast, I practically squealed with delight at the appearance of Betsy Palmer, forever known to horror audiences as the knife-wielding maniac on Friday the 13th (1980).
 Jaw-dropping is to see her play a weak, vulnerable character with no bloody ax anywhere in sight.

-Barry Sullivan as Avery is also noteworthy as is a small and odd cameo appearance by Fay Wray (King Kong-1933).
+Barry Sullivan’s performance as Avery is also noteworthy, as is Fay Wray’s small and odd cameo appearance (King Kong, 1933).

-Director, Ranald MacDougall wrote the screenplay for Mildred Pierce (1945) which won Crawford the Academy Award and was deemed a major comeback for her.
+Director Ranald MacDougall wrote the screenplay for Mildred Pierce (1945), which won Crawford the Academy Award and was deemed a significant comeback for her.
 He also wrote Queen Bee clearly with the idea that she would star and perhaps lightning would strike twice.

 It didn’t save for two surprising technical Academy Award nominations.